joshuar/go-hass-anything/README.md

 provide this functionality, or it can be run as its own “agent” process that will manage any apps you write.

+The agent is extremely light on resources, using only a few tens of megabytes of memory at most.
+As the agent and apps are written in Go, it can run on a wide variety of platforms from embedded through to server hardware.

 ### 👾 Tech Stack

 <details>